chgeuer/chgeuer.github.io/_posts/2015-03-12-accessing-microsoft-azure-blob-storage-with-g2o-authentication.md

 For details around shared access signatures, check out these [great][sas1] [articles][sas2].
 Suffice to say, that I added a policy to my container with the identifier `g2o`, which you can see being referenced in the `&si=g2o` part of my SAS.

+### The Akamai CDN

+A content delivery network (CDN) is a large network of HTTP cache servers, distributed around the globe.
+When you fetch a file from a CDN, the DNS routes you to the nearest 'edge node' or 'edge server' in the CDN.
+If not already cached, this edge node then fetches the original file from the 'origin server'.
+This origin server usually is some web server where the original file assets are stored.

+In Azure, there are various services where it can make sense to deploy a CDN in front, to reduce traffic on these servers: Compute services such as Azure Cloud Services, or Virtual machines, Azure Media Services Origin Servers, or Azure Blob Storage.

+[Microsoft Azure already comes with an included CDN][[azure cdn], and you can put Azure CDN in front of your [cloud services][using azure cdn with cloud service] or [Azure blobs][azure cdn for blob storage].

+However, Micosoft also has customers who already use Akamai for their CDN needs.
+To support these customers, the [Azure Media Services Team][azure media services blog] offers a [mechanism to turn on Akamai's G2O authentication for Azure Media Services Origin Servers][using wams origin with g2o]; simply speaking, you can put Akamai's CDN in front of your Azure Media Services origin servers for video streaming, and *only* Akamai's CDN nodes (called edge nodes, or global hosts) can fetch data from your server.

+The term 'G2O' stands for 'ghost to origin' or 'global host to origin' authentication, and is a mechanism for enabling an origin server to authenticate the inbound request from the CDN's edge node (ghost).
+As I said, [Azure Media Services support G2O][using wams origin with g2o], and other players (such as [nginx][nginx module g2o] or the [Akamai Community][akamai community nginx]) as well.
+Simply speaking, G2O defines

 <!--
 cdndatastore01